Snow Disruption, An Employers Guide to Snow

 Make a Plan!

-It’s not just snow that stops play, although snow tends to do it rather dramatically (our view of dramtic may be a little different after the experiences of 2020).
+It’s not just snow that stops play, although snow tends to do it rather dramatically (our view of dramatic may be a little different after the experiences of 2020).
 Public transport disruptions by other types of weather and strikes can have similar effects on a business.
 Rarely is severe bad weather or public transport disruption completely unpredicted.
 Especially in winter, keeping an eye on the weather forecast and making a plan is essential.

 This is about keeping your business running, knowing what is essential for you to keep going and how.